jagregory/abrash-zen-of-asm/src/chapter-07.md

 mov   word ptr [bx+2],0
 ```

 True, the latter version involves a 1-byte displacement, but that displacement is smaller than the 2 bytes required to advance BX in the first version.
-Since the incremental cost of base+displacement addressing over base-only addressing is 4 cycles, exactly the same number of cycles as two `inc` instructions, the code that uses base+displacement addressing is clearly superior.
+Since the incremental cost of base+displacement addressing over base-only addressing is 4 cycles, exactly the same number of cycles as two `inc`{.nasm} instructions, the code that uses base+displacement addressing is clearly superior.

-Similarly, you're invariably better off letting EA calculations add one register to another than you are using `add`.
+Similarly, you're invariably better off letting EA calculations add one register to another than you are using `add`{.nasm}.
 For example, consider two approaches to scanning an array pointed to by BX+SI for the byte in AL:

 ```nasm
     mov   dx,bx     ;set aside the base address